a773music/luck/README.md

 * Sound generating handled in eurorack (through cv.ocd)
 * Interfacing handled by TouchOSC

+## Prerequisites
+You need to patch you chuck for Luck to work, see folder "patches"

 ## Usage
 A project is the equivalent of a "song" or a "track" and consists of:
 * 4 monophonic melodic channels